Vessel Sourcing Service

 • Candidate screening

-• Inspection coordination
+• Inspection planning

-• Offer and negotiation support
+• Offer and negotiation follow-up

-• MOA coordination
+• MOA follow-up

 • Delivery planning

-• Post-purchase repair and drydock coordination
+• Post-purchase repair and drydock planning

 • Owner’s representative attendance